How Much Chocolate Is REALLY Too Much for Our Dogs?

 The Facts On Chocolate & Dogs

-Think of it this way, our toy and small dogs are comparable to an infant and bigger to giant breed dogs an adult human.
+Think of it this way, our toy and small dogs are comparable to an infant and large to giant breed dogs an adult human.
 What would make an infant very sick may not affect an adult.

 The Math of Chocolate & Your Dog

-Here is a quick, rough comparison:
+Here is a quick, rough comparison of chocolates:

-- Pure Healthy/Specialty chocolate even more!
+Pure Healthy/Specialty chocolate even more!

 Using a dose of 100 mg/kg as the toxic dose it comes out roughly as:

-- 1 ounce per 9 pound of body weight for Milk chocolate
+1 ounce per 9 pound of body weight for Milk chocolate

-- 1 ounce per 3 pounds of body weight for Semisweet chocolate
+1 ounce per 3 pounds of body weight for Semisweet chocolate

-- 1 ounce per 1 pounds of body weight for Baking (or high-end gourmet) chocolate.
+1 ounce per 1 pounds of body weight for Baking (or high-end gourmet) chocolate.

-Clinical Signs Your Dog May Exihibit
+Clinical Signs of Chocolate Toxicity Your Dog May Exhibit

-- Increased heart rate
+Increased heart rate

 If you suspect your dog ate chocolate or find evidence they actually did follow these steps.

-- Determine the type of chocolate eaten (baking, milk, gourmet, semisweet)
+Determine the type of chocolate eaten (baking, milk, gourmet, semisweet)

-- Determine the amount of chocolate eaten
+Determine the amount of chocolate eaten

-- Haves rough idea of dog’s weight
+Haves rough idea of dog’s weight

-- Call vet if there is any question about toxicity levels
+Call vet if there is any question about toxicity levels

-- Follow vet’s directions (for example: induce vomiting, wait & see, immediate trip to vet)
+Follow vet’s directions (for example: induce vomiting, wait & see, immediate trip to vet)

 If in doubt – Do not hesitate to GO TO THE VET!
 They can administer activated charcoal, which may stop or slow down absorption of the toxin.
 An anticonvulsant might be needed, your vet will be able to determine that.
 Oxygen therapy, intravenous medications, and fluids might be needed to protect the heart.
 YES, this is a big deal!

 The answer to is chocolate bad for dogs? is a resounding YES, just know your chocolates to know what to do.
-If your Lab ate one Hershey’s Kiss, they will be fine.
+If your Lab ate one Hershey’s Kiss, they should be fine.
 If your Chihuahua ate a small bag of Hershey’s Kisses, call the vet.

 And best advice of all – never, ever leave chocolate out where your dog can get to it.
 All the more reason to eat that chocolate now.
 It is for the good of your dog’s health!